HTTP-RPC/Kilo/README.md

 * [CSVEncoder and CSVDecoder](#csvencoder-and-csvdecoder) - encodes/decodes an iterable sequence of values to/from CSV
 * [TemplateEncoder](#templateencoder) - encodes an object hierarchy using a template document
 * [BeanAdapter](#beanadapter) - presents the properties of a Java bean object as a map and vice versa
-* [ResultSetAdapter and Parameters](#resultsetadapter-and-parameters) - presents the contents of a JDBC result set as an iterable sequence of map values and applies named parameter values to prepared statements, respectively
+* [ResultSetAdapter and Parameters](#resultsetadapter-and-parameters) - presents the contents of a JDBC result set as an iterable sequence of map values/applies named parameter values to prepared statements
 * [StreamAdapter](#streamadapter) - presents the contents of a stream as an iterable sequence
 * [Collections](#collections) - provides utility methods for working with collections